oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 ## The Ultimate Christmas Game

-1. Run keygen.py in the above folder to bypass CAPTCHA
+1. Run keygen.py in the respective folder to obtain string needed to bypass CAPTCHA
 2. Get nim's game logic from Wikipedia and beat the computer using it

 ## Santa's Lucky Number